Otoe County, Nebraska

 Otoe County is a county in the U.S. state of Nebraska.
 As of the 2020 United States census, the population was 15,912.
 Its county seat is Nebraska City.

+History

-The county was formed in 1854 and was named in reference to the Otoe Indian tribe.
+Otoe County was formed in 1854 and was named for the Otoe Indian tribe; a variant spelling was Ottoe.

 In the Nebraska license plate system, Otoe County is represented by the prefix 11 (it had the 11th-largest number of vehicles registered in the county when the license plate system was established in 1922).

 Geography

 Otoe County lies on the east side of Nebraska.
 Its east boundary line abuts the west boundary lines of the states of Iowa and Missouri (across the Missouri River).
 The terrain of Otoe County consists of rolling hills which drop down to the river basin, and rich soil.
 The area is largely devoted to agriculture (corn, soybeans, milo, wheat, and fruit orchards).
 The county has a total area of 619 sqmi, of which 616 sqmi is land and 3.4 sqmi (0.5%) is water.

 Otoe County derives its name from the Otoe Indians, who lived in the area.